-Before joining Mayer Brown, Mitchell was an Assistant United States Attorney in the US Attorney’s Office for the Southern District of Ohio.
-In that role, Mitchell served as lead appellate counsel in numerous complex appeals and argued six cases before the US Court of Appeals for the Sixth Circuit.
-As lead counsel, he obtained reversals of district court evidentiary rulings, including in important hate crime and narcotics prosecutions.
-Mitchell began his legal career as a clerk to Judge Amalya L. Kearse of the US Court of Appeals for the Second Circuit.
+Before joining Mayer Brown, Mitch was an Assistant United States Attorney in the US Attorney’s Office for the Southern District of Ohio, where he served as lead appellate counsel in numerous appeals and argued six cases before the US Court of Appeals for the Sixth Circuit.
+Mitch began his legal career as a clerk to Judge Amalya L. Kearse of the US Court of Appeals for the Second Circuit.